 First things first: There are two very different locations for the parade depending on the time of year.
 This is important to note since the Visit Malta website actually only mentions one such location, and our new friends ended up at the wrong one.

-In the summer (June-August), the In Guardia Parade is held at Neptune’s Courtyard at the Grand Master/President’s Palace.
+In the summer (June-August), watch the In Guardia Parade at Neptune’s Courtyard at the Grand Master/President’s Palace.

 At all other times, the In Guardia Parade is held at Fort St. Elmo, which is at the point of Valletta by the sea.